 There is growing understanding that emotions, either negative or positive, are stored in the cells of our body.
 This is called cellular memory.
 The fight or flight response is an ancient mechanism designed to keep us safe from predators.
 Our body is designed to either run or fight.
 It happens automatically when we are faced with a dangerous situation.
 Our body responds in the same way as it has for thousands of years.
 These days our predator may not be a sabre toothed tiger but an audience.

-Performance anxiety affects you on a metal, emotional and physical level and is the reason why you falter under pressure!
+Performance anxiety affects you on a mental, emotional and physical level and is the reason why you falter under pressure!
 The interconnection between our physical, mental and emotional states is complex.
 Imagine you are about to perform, you have a negative thought, your inner critic kicks in, this triggers an unwanted emotional response.
 Before you know it the fight or flight response has been elicited and your performance suffers.
 In many cases this can have a crippling effect and we never achieve our full performance potential.

 This doesn’t have to happen to you!